 A few of their pages:

-Health plan (or policy) A legal agreement between an insurer and insured (person or family).
-The insurer provides and/or pays for all or part of the insured’s expenses for the length of the plan.
+Health plan (or policy) A legal agreement between an insurer and an insured person or family.
+The insurer provides and/or pays for some of the insured’s expenses for the length of the plan.
 Plans usually last one year but can be renewed.

-Enrollee (policy holder, subscriber, member) Person covered by an insurance plan.
+Enrollee (policy holder, subscriber, member) A person insured by an insurance plan.

 Premium The amount you pay your insurer every month.

 Covered services Things the insurer will provide or pay for.